 - Stanford V: mechlorethamine (Mustargen®), Adriamycin, Cytoxan, Oncovin, Blenoxane, etoposide, prednisone

 Immunotherapy pushes the body’s immune system to work harder to fight the cancer.
+In 2016, Nivolumab (Opdivo®) was approved for patients with CHL that has relapsed after a stem cell transplant in patients who also received brentuximab vedotin post-transplant.
 In 2017, pembrolizumab (Keytruda®) was approved by the FDA to treat people with classical Hodgkin lymphoma, or those who have relapsed after three or more prior lines of therapy.

 Radiation Therapy uses high-energy rays (ionizing radiation) to kill cancer cells.
 The goal is to damage as many cancer cells as possible without harming healthy tissue.
 To minimize damage to healthy cells, radiation doses are calculated very precisely; treatment areas are carefully defined; and treatment is spread out over time.
 After radiation treatment ends, cancer cells will keep dying for days or even months.
 Some people with cancer, only need radiation therapy.
 Others receive radiation before, during or after other treatments.